Brian-ED/rayed-bqn/README.md

 ## config file

 A config file named "config.bqn" will be generated at `./rayed-bqn/config.bqn`.
-It's a namespace bqn file with exported variables as settings that are set to a value to set that config to.
+It's a namespace bqn file with exported variables as settings.

-For example setting the binary, the binary being one of the following: raylib.ddl/libraylib.so/etc.
+For example setting the binary, the binary being one of the following: raylib.ddl, libraylib.so, etc.
 ```bqn
 raylibPath ⇐ "raylib/lib/raylib.dll"
 ```